tamannathakur/Mumble/README.md

 ![image](https://github.com/user-attachments/assets/cfac0a52-ca92-4e2c-92f2-b28c968ac251)

-scan the newly shown qr code(the one which will show up in your terminal)
+Scan the newly shown qr code(the one which will show up in your terminal)

 The app will start running on your phone.